 Of course, a security’s performance will be largely dependent on when you bought in, but if you’ve been investing for, say, five or 10 years, there’s a good chance at least something you hold has made you money.
 This is especially true if you own a business that’s done well through the pandemic.
 Walmart, for instance, is up 56% over the last five years, while Shopify, which just became Canada’s largest company by market capitalization, has climbed by 2821% since listing in May 2015 and it’s up 88% year-to-date.

 Brad Couttes, a financial advisor with Vancouver’s Nicola Wealth, also suggests looking at your gold holdings, which is an asset many people own as a way to hedge against a market decline.
-It’s up 42% in U.S.-dollar terms over the last five years, and up about 15% since March 18.
+It’s up 42% in U.S.-dollar terms over the last five years.

 Keep in mind that you don’t need to sell it all; if you put $100 into a stock five years ago and it’s now worth $200, pare that investment back to your original investment amount.
 “Maybe you have too much in one sector or asset class and so it could make sense to trim a bit from here or there,” he says.